sseleznevqa/locatine/README.md

 element = driver.find_element(css: "#element/*test element*/")
 ```

 **NOTE!
 Those locators are valid.
-The 'test element' text will be treated like a comment that is not affecting locator.
-If you will switch to selenium-webdriver it will work normally**
+If you will switch back to selenium-webdriver it will work normally.
+The 'test element' text will be treated like a comment that is not affecting the locator body.**

 Once defined with name it can be called without locator part at all: